 - Clarify if another political action group paid for the TV spot

 The FCC recognized that children are especially susceptible to advertisers’ messages, so it developed several rules and regulations on how marketers can sell their products during children’s programming.
-Three of the primary rules are below.
+Three of the primary controls are below.